GabbedT/ApogeoRV/Docs/control-status-registers.md

 ### Burst Buffer Configuration Register

-The **bbufconfig** register is used to configure the store operations associated with the *burst buffer*.
+The **bufconfig** register is used to configure the store operations associated with the *burst buffer*.
 It's a *R/W* platform specific control register and it's specific for this microarchitecture.

 Bits    | Name | Access Mode | Description  | Default Value |
 ---     | ---  | ---         | ---          | ---   |